pwang00/Gram-Schmidt-LLL/README.md

 # Usage

-The following are examples denoting usages of the gram_schimdt class:
+The following are examples denoting usages of the gram_schmidt class:

     from gram_schmidt import *
+    from vector import Vector
     v1 = Vector([1, 0, 0, 1])
     v2 = Vector([-1, 0, 2, 1])
     v3 = Vector([0, 1, 2, 0])